artbrock/holochain_docs/dayzeerationale.md

 > git clone https://github.com/metacurrency/holochain.git`

 * `./Dockerfile`
-  > its kind of reasonable to assume that this would never be useful to anyone, as it might as well be an image on dockerhub.
-Its useful to have this here in this list for completeness, and for people who want to guarantee they have the lastest master of holochain in their image, rather than relying on dockerhub having the latest version
+  > Its useful to have this here in this list for completeness, and for people who want to guarantee they have the lastest master of holochain in their image, rather than relying on dockerhub having the latest version
   * creates an image from the latest master of github.com/metacurrency/holochain
 * `./Dockerfile.coreDevelopment`
   > This is used for people who are developing the core code.
 Containers built on this image will allow the developer to manually interact with their new hc / bs servers from the command line